peter-mount/teletextc64/README.md

 outside of the driver - for example by loading a screen directly from disk.
 In that instance refreshScreen needs to be called, so the actual screen is displayed.

+### C017 clearStatus

+The status area is the right half of the top line.
+Usually used in viewdata style applications to show a status, clock or the page identity of what's visible.

+This routine clears just that half of the line.

+### C01A showStatus

+The status area is the right half of the top line.
+Usually used in viewdata style applications to show a status, clock or the page identity of what's visible.

+This routine writes the null terminated string pointed to by XY into the status area.
+The string is limited to just that area so will be truncated if too long but if it's short then the line will be padded with spaces.
+The string will be left justified.

 ## Memory Map
 The driver requires a total of 13K of memory + 16 bytes of zero page: